Skip to content

 └─────────────────────┘

 Instructions flow up: files are published by the CLI into RAGFlow, served by Rosetta MCP to IDEs.
-The coding agent never sees your source code.
-Rosetta only delivers knowledge and instructions.
+Rosetta does not see or process your source code — by design, it only delivers knowledge and instructions.

 Environments